mv-2112/canonical-openstack-docs/reference/api-auditing.rst

 .. note::

     Some OpenStack services no longer support api-paste pipelines, namely Keystone, Placement and Watcher.

-In case of Keystone, a separate service consumes the audit events over AMQP.
+    Keystone emits CADF notifications using `oslo_messaging` but only for successful create, update, or delete operations.
+The `log` notification driver will be enabled by default, while the optional `messagingv2` driver can be enabled through the Canonical OpenStack `telemetry` feature.

     Furthermore, Gnocchi auditing currently requires debug logging.